pgorman/dangerjaunt/minirules.md

 AC: 19 (body) 17 (central eye) 16 (eye stalks) HD: 10 (CR 14) Move: 6'' levitating XP: 2600

-Its tentacles are poison (save or die).
+Its tentacles are poisonous (save or die).
 Each round, it attacks with its central eye and three eye stalks:

 Eye     | Power